dax8it/ATJIUJITSU-REAL-NEW/content/blog/ibjjf-new-york.md

 title: IBJJF Tournament 2023 Women Champions on August 6, 2023
 order: 30
 date: 2023-08-06T22:25:28.435Z
-description: "Ladies getting the job done earning gold, silver & bronze! "
+description: "Celebrating our women champions, Alee and Kim-lien, at the IBJJF Brazilian Jiu-Jitsu Tournament 2023. "
 thumbnail: /img/42f7a705-f5f1-42a6-9601-ceaa46e58717-2.jpg
 home: false
 tags:
   - Blog
 ---
+Discover the benefits of competing and join our martial arts family.

 - - -

 ## **What is the IBJJF Brazilian Jiu-Jitsu Tournament?**